Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/ecm.md

 Some jammers models can also detect that they are actively jamming an enemy radar, indicated by the AI light.

+> 🔴 To prevent exposing personnel to radiation, the mode knob must not
+> be placed in XMIT while on ground.

 ### Reset Button and Lamp

 ![ecm](../../img/wso_ecm_reset_button.jpg)